 Hazelnut Browned Butter Shortbread

-1/2 cup chopped hazelnuts
+- ½ cup chopped hazelnuts

-1 cup butter, softened
+- 1 cup butter softened

-1/4 cup granulated sugar
+- ¼ cup granulated sugar

-1/4 cup packed brown sugar
+- ¼ cup packed brown sugar

-1/4 teaspoon salt
+- ¼ teaspoon salt

 - 1 teaspoon vanilla

-2-1/2 cups flour
+- 2-½ cups flour

-- 4 ounces bittersweet chocolate, chopped
+- 4 ounces bittersweet chocolate chopped

-1/2 teaspoon shortening
+- ½ teaspoon shortening

-- 1 teaspoon fleur de sel (optional)
+- 1 teaspoon fleur de sel

 - Preheat oven to 350.

 - Beat in browned butter and vanilla until combined.
 Beat in as much of the flour as you can with the mixer.
 Using a wooden spoon, stir in any remaining flour and the hazelnuts.
 Divide dough in half.
-(I ended up using only 2-1/4 cups of flour)
+(I ended up using only 2-¼ cups of flour)

-On prepared cookie sheet, pat each half of dough into an 8-inch circle.
+- On a prepared cookie sheet, pat each half of dough into an 8-inch circle.
 Using fingers, crimp edges of each dough circle.
 Prick every inch or so with the tines of a fork.
 Cut each circle into eight wedges (do not separate wedges).
 (I used my pizza cutter for this – worked like a charm!)